Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Introduction

-In this paper, we aim to design a simple, intuitive and flexible multivariate time series model that enables the simultaneous copula-based modeling of both temporal and cross-sectional dependence.
+In this paper, we aim to design a simple, intuitive and flexible multivariate time series model that enables the simultaneous copula-based modeling of both temporal and cross-sectional dependence, and accommodates multivariate time series modeling in the high-dimensional setting.
 Specifically, based on pair copula construction, we first design a semiparametric univariate D-vine time series model~(uDvine) that generalizes the existing first-order copula-based Markov chain to an arbitrary-order Markov chain.
-In line with the SCOMDY framework, we then further propose a multivariate time series model named Copula-linked univariate D-vines~(CuDvine), where a parametric copula is employed to link multiple uDvines and specify the (conditional) cross-sectional dependence.
+We then further propose a multivariate time series model named Copula-linked univariate D-vines~(CuDvine), where a parametric copula is employed to link multiple uDvines and specify the (conditional) cross-sectional dependence.
+Flexible specification of this parametric copula is designed for modeling complex cross-sectional dependence, such as high-dimensional, time-varying or spatial dependence. {Compared to existing copula-based multivariate time series models, a distinctive advantage of CuDvine is its flexibility in the specification of both copula-based temporal dependence and copula-based cross-sectional dependence.
+Because of this property, CuDvine extends the applicability of vine-copula based time series models to the important area of high-dimensional and spatio-temporal time series modeling.
+See more detailed comparisons between CuDvine and existing literature on copula-based multivariate time series modeling in Section 2.3.2.}

 The main contributions of this paper are two-fold.
 In terms of statistical modeling, thanks to the use of a novel hybrid modeling approach, the proposed CuDvine achieves a nice balance between model flexibility and (analytical and computational) tractability.
-As demonstrated in real data applications, CuDvine can readily handle complicated marginal behavior and temporal dependence of time series, as well as model sophisticated cross-sectional dependence structures such as time-varying and parsimonious spatio-temporal dependence.
+As demonstrated in real data applications, CuDvine can readily handle complicated marginal behavior and temporal dependence of time series, as well as model sophisticated high-dimensional cross-sectional dependence structures such as time-varying and parsimonious spatio-temporal dependence.
 In terms of statistical theory, we give a complete treatment of model selection and estimation for both uDvine and CuDvine, where robust and computationally efficient procedures are proposed.
 Although the idea of using D-vine to capture temporal dependence is not new, to our best knowledge, we are the first one to systematically study the probabilistic properties of D-vine based time series and the statistical properties of its estimators.